michaelchadwick/ybixo-book/README.md

-# The Oxiby Programming Language
+# The Ybixo Programming Language

-This repository contains a tutorial-style book for **Oxiby**, an experimental programming language.
+This repository contains a tutorial-style book for **Ybixo**, an experimental programming language.

 ## Read the book

-You can read the book on the web at [the Oxiby website](https://www.oxiby.com/).
+You can read the book on the web at [the Ybixo website](https://www.ybixo.com/).

 ## Examples

-Example Oxiby programs used in the book can be found grouped by chapter in the `examples` directory.
+Example Ybixo programs used in the book can be found grouped by chapter in the `examples` directory.

 ## Development